cernbox/cboxswanapid/README.md

 ### GET /clone

-Clone a project to the local CERNBox
+Clone a project to the local CERNBox of the authenticated user.

 Query Params

-project: path of the project ("/users/d/diogo/SWAN_projects/Project 1")
+project: path of the project ("SWAN_projects/Project 1")
+sharer: name of the user who shared the project
-destination: path of where to put the copy ("SWAN_projects/Project 3/")
+destination: new name of the project ("SWAN_projects/Project 3/")

 Response Examples